women of cornwall - the selected women

 Next Steps

-We will then work with a group of artists to design and make the plates for the new permanent art collection for Art Centre Penryn.
+Subject to securing the funding, we will be working with a group of artists to design and make the plates in 2026.
+They will tour venues across Cornwall before finding their permanent home at Art Centre Penryn.

-Keep up to date with the project here and on Instagram: @womenofcornwall
+Keep up to date with the project here, on Instagram: @womenofcornwall and by joining the Art Centre Penryn newsletter.

-Women of Cornwall is made possible with funding from The National Lottery Heritage Fund.
+Women of Cornwall has been made possible with funding from The National Lottery Heritage Fund.
 This project is also part-funded by the UK Government through the UK Shared Prosperity Fund.